trailofbits/necessist/README.md

 }
 ```

-Necessist iteratively removes statements and method calls from tests and then runs them help identify such cases.
+Necessist iteratively removes statements and method calls from tests and then runs them to help identify such cases.

 ## Usage